lnguy7/cs225FinalProject/report.md

     BTree(vector)-
         This is one of the constructors for our BTree class.
 It takes a vector containing all of our streamer data, and then reads from this vector to construct all of the nodes for the BTree.
 It does this by looping through the vector of streamer data and using the BTreeNode constructor to make the node, and then adds them all to a vector to store the nodes in the BTree.
 This runs in O(n) time. getBTree()-
         This function accesses the vector of BTreeNodes that represents our entire BTree by returning the b_tree private variable.
-Returns a graphical represenation of all the streamers.
+Returns a tree represenation of all the streamers.
 This runs in O(1) time.
     MergeSort()-
         This is our sorting algorithm for our BTree.
 It uses the helper function MergeVectors() to merge sort our vector in order of viewcount.
 The run time of this function is O(nlogn), and is our way to organize our data before we use it in our graph representation of the data.
     MergeVectors()-